 Even minor damage in a side window can spread quickly, and if it does, you’ll likely have to get the entire window replaced.
 Auto glass repair technicians may be able to fill a small chip or crack if you address the problem promptly, but if it grows at all, you’ll likely need a new window.

 Is There Glass Damage in Your Line of Sight?

 Your ability to see clearly while driving is the first thing you’ll want to consider when determining whether it’s safe to continue driving with damaged auto glass.
-If you’re dealing with a small crack or chip that’s not on your windshield and that doesn’t interfere with your rear view, it may be safe to continue driving for a short while.
+If you’re dealing with a small crack or chip that’s not in your windshield and doesn’t interfere with your view, it may be safe to continue driving.

 How Big Is the Crack or Chip?

 The bigger the damaged area is, the more likely it will grow (and grow quickly).
 If you’re looking at a crack that’s longer than an inch or two, get it repaired as soon as you possibly can, ideally within a couple of days.
 If you’ve got a chip that’s bigger than a dime or one with small cracks extending from the center, it’s in your best interest to find alternative transportation until you can get your class fixed.